Configuring Claude Code with DeepSeek V4 PRO APIs

 docker buildruns the Dockerfile, installing Node.js alongside the C++ toolchain. - Open in dev container — VS Code starts the container, mounts the repo volume, and loads the

-.envfile. - Extensions activate — Claude Code reads
+.envfile. - Extension activates — Claude Code reads

-.claude/settings.jsonand redirects all chat/agent traffic toapi.deepseek.com/anthropic.
-Continue reads.continue/config.yamland registers the autocomplete provider. - Workflow — You chat with Claude Code for complex tasks (refactoring, generating tests, explaining code) and get inline FIM suggestions from Continue as you type new C++.
+.claude/settings.jsonand redirects all chat/agent traffic toapi.deepseek.com/anthropic. - Workflow — You chat with Claude Code for complex tasks (refactoring, generating tests, explaining code), all powered by DeepSeek's models.

 All of this is committed to the repo (except the .env secrets), so anyone who clones PawnDB and provides their own DeepSeek API key gets the same setup.